Till Death Us Do Part: Success years

-The series became an instant hit because, although a comedy, in the context of its time it dealt with aspects of working-class life comparatively realistically.
+The series became an instant hit because, although a comedy, it dealt with aspects of working-class life comparatively realistically and in the context of its time.
 It addressed racial and political issues that had been becoming increasingly prevalent in British society.
 Mitchell imbued the character of Alf Garnett with an earthy charm that served to humanise Alf and make him likeable.
 According to interviews he gave, the fact that some viewers overlooked Alf's racist views and regarded him as a "rough diamond" disappointed Speight.

-The show captured a key feature of Britain in the 1960s — the public perception that the generation gap was widening.
+The show captured a key feature of Britain in the 1960s – the public perception that the generation gap was widening.
 Alf, and to a lesser degree his wife, represented the old guard, the traditional and conservative attitudes of the older generation.
 Alf's battles with his left-wing son-in-law were not just ideological but generational and cultural.
 His son-in-law and daughter represented the younger generation.
-They supported the aspects of the new era, such as relaxed sexual norms, fashions, music, etc. The same things were anathema to Alf and in his opinion indicative of everything that was wrong with the younger generation and the liberal attitudes they embraced.
+They supported the aspects of the new era, such as relaxed sexual norms, as well as new fashions and styles of music.
+The same things were anathema to Alf and in his opinion indicative of everything that was wrong with the younger generation and the liberal attitudes they embraced.

 Alf was portrayed as the archetypal working-class Conservative.
 His two primary passions were football and politics, though his actual knowledge of either was limited.
 He used language considered unacceptable for television in the 1960s.
 He often referred to racial minorities as "coons" and similar terms.
-He referred to his Liverpudlian son-in-law as "Shirley Temple" or a "randy Scouse git" ("Randy Scouse Git", as a phrase, caught the ear of Micky Dolenz of the Monkees, who heard it while on tour in the UK and used it as the title of the group's next single — though their record label renamed it "Alternate Title" in the UK market to avoid controversy), and to his wife as a "silly [old] moo" (a substitute for "cow" which was vetoed by the BBC's head of comedy Frank Muir).
-However, Michael Palin writes in his diary for 16 July 1976 that Warren Mitchell told him that "silly moo" was not scripted, "It came out during a rehearsal when he forgot the line 'Silly old mare'."
+He referred to his Liverpudlian son-in-law as "Shirley Temple" or a "randy Scouse git" (a phrase that caught the ear of Micky Dolenz of the Monkees, who heard it while on tour in the UK and used it as the title of the group's next single – though their record label renamed it "Alternate Title" in the UK market to avoid controversy), and to his wife as a "silly [old] moo" (a substitute for "cow" which was vetoed by the BBC's head of comedy Frank Muir).
+However, Michael Palin writes in his diary for 16 July 1976 that Warren Mitchell told him that "silly moo" was not scripted: "It came out during a rehearsal when he forgot the line 'Silly old mare'."
 Controversially, the show was one of the earliest mainstream programmes to feature the swear word "bloody".
 The show was one of many held up by Mary Whitehouse as an example of the BBC's "moral laxity".